Don't make a guess at how much life insurance you need. There are simple ways to calculate it.

 Getting help with calculating life insurance needs

 - Use online calculators: Don't feel like you need to calculate a number by yourself.
-There are lots of free life insurance calculators online, such as this calculator from Life Happens, an industry group.
-Life Happens also has an online brochure with a needs analysis worksheet.
+There are lots of free life insurance calculators online.

 - Ask a professional: An experienced life insurance agent can help you calculate your need.